roomacarthur/the-tipsy-quiz/README.md

 2. [Roboto Slab](https://fonts.google.com/specimen/Roboto+Slab?preview.text=The%20Tipsy%20Quiz&preview.text_type=custom&query=roboto+s) - This font is an easier to read font and will be used for more in-depth blocks of text.
 Like on the 'Help?' page, which will require this.

 ## Features

+- Header

+  - The logo will act as a link back to the homepage.
+  - The small navigation will be the same on all pages allowing for quick movement and ease of navigation.

+- Quiz

+  - A counter to show what question you are on.
+  - Your current score.
+  - The Question itself.
+  - 4 answers of which only 1 is correct.

+- Game Over

+  - Text field to enter a name.
+  - Your score from that round.
+  - A submit button
+  - Play again button.
+  - HighScores button.

+- High Scores

+  - Rankings for peoples scores.
+  - Play button.

+- Help

+  - Quick and brief description on how to play the quiz.
+  - Contact Form.

+- Footer
+  - Small help button to link to the help page.
+  - Dev link / socials.

 ### Future Features: